cpcloud/stupidb/CONTRIBUTING.rst

    .. note::

       This step is optional but **highly recommended**.
-Without the ``stupidb`` cache, most dependencies, will be built from source.
+Without the ``stupidb`` cache, most dependencies will be built from source and it will take a very long time to setup your development environment.

-      The ``stupidb`` cache is **only** populated from CI, using `nix-shell --pure` which greatly decreases the likelihood that something unintentional makes its way into the cache.
+      The ``stupidb`` cache is **only** populated from CI, using ``nix-shell --pure``.
+This greatly decreases the likelihood that something unintentional makes its way into the cache.

 5. Enter a `nix-shell`::